 No, Italy’s beautiful Monte Epomeo, shown above, is not the volcano.
 This mountain is “just” a block of 50,0000-year-old greenish ignimbrite pushed up by volcanic processes out of its submarine caldera to an elevation of about half a mile above sea level.

-Ischia itself — older than the other two hazardous volcanoes near Naples, and the largest and westernmost of all Naples Bay islands — is the volcano.
+This entire island of Ischia — older than the other two hazardous volcanoes near Naples, and the largest and westernmost of all Naples Bay islands — is the volcano.

 And tourists (particularly Germans) really love this place!